 If your STAR circuit is not too extensive with each spur in the region of 20-50 metres you can expect quite good reliable performance using this technique.
-If you experience any problems though, there is a RS485 distribution box available CODE PT750 to help overcome any problems.

 The Star circuit for wiring PTZ's.

 The two furthest PTZs need the 120Ω resistors enabling.
 In this example it's PTZs 3 &5.